 rather behind on mgcv email, especially on the interesting stuff that

-The current draft of a new short textbook on statistics for final year mathematics/statistics students is here.
+I have just completed a short textbook called `Core Statistics' for the CUP ims textbook series.
 The idea is to offer a concise coverage of what anyone starting a statistics PhD ought to know.
+The version currently at CUP for copyediting is here (A5 format - ok for e-reading).
+Try this version for less wasteful printing on A4.
 Comments (including typo and error reports) very welcome.

 I work as a professor in the